 defaults write com.apple.CrashReporter UseUNC 0

 If you find this trick useful, sound off in the comments below.
+And be sure to check out our tutorials section for additional how-tos.

 Submit your how-to ideas at tips@iDownloadBlog.com.